Colorado Community College System: History

 The redevelopment of the former Lowry Air Force Base brought additional land and building space to the SBCCOE.
 The Lowry Campus offers classroom space and the permanent headquarters of the Colorado Community College System.

 Governance

 The system is governed by the eleven-member State Board for Community Colleges and Occupational Education (SBCCOE).
 The nine voting members of the board are appointed by the Governor and confirmed by the State Senate for staggered four-year terms.
 These nine appointed members are geographically and politically distributed, with one from each of the state's federal congressional districts, plus two at-large members, with no more than five members from any single political party.
 The two non-voting members are one faculty member and one student member, each selected via the faculty's and students' governance structures respectively.

 Colleges

 State community colleges

 There are 13 community colleges under direct governance of the SBCCOE, the System's chancellor, and the state system office.
+For colleges with multiple campuses, an asterisk denotes the flagship campus.